Hamilton-Jacobi Theorems for Regular Reducible Hamiltonian Systems on a Cotangent Bundle: Geometric Hamilton-Jacobi Theorem of Hamiltonian System

-In the following we shall generalize the above result to regular point and regular orbit reducible Hamiltonian systems with symmetry, and give a variety of Hamilton-Jacobi theorems for reduced Hamiltonian systems.
+In the following we shall generalize the above Type I and Type II of Hamilton-Jacobi theorem to the regular point and the regular orbit reducible Hamiltonian systems with symmetries, and give a variety of Hamilton-Jacobi theorems for the regular reduced Hamiltonian systems.